1987 South Korean presidential election

 Presidential elections were held in South Korea on 16 December 1987.
 They marked the establishment of the Sixth Republic, as well as the end of the authoritarian rule that had prevailed in the country for all but one year since its founding in 1948.
 They were the first direct presidential elections since 1971.
-For the previous 15 years, presidents had been indirectly elected by the National Conference for Unification, an electoral college dominated by the governing party.
+During the intervening period, presidents had been indirectly elected by the National Conference for Unification, an electoral college dominated by the governing party.

 The elections took place following a series of protests and before the 1988 Summer Olympics, which would be held in Seoul.
 Roh Tae-woo of the governing Democratic Justice Party won the elections with 37% of the vote.
-The two major opposition candidates, Kim Young-sam and Kim Dae-jung, won over 55% of the vote between them.
+The two major opposition candidates, Kim Young-sam and Kim Dae-jung, received over 55% of the vote between them.
 Voter turnout was 89%.

 Background

-The election was held following a series nationwide of protests for free and fair election and civil liberties.
-This period from 10 June to 29 June became known as the June Struggle, and protestors was successful in persuading the regime of then President Chun Doo-hwan, and his designated successor Roh Tae-woo to accede to key demands and create the 9th amendment of the constitution.
+The elections were held following a series of nationwide protests for free and fair elections and civil liberties.
+This period from 10 to 29 June became known as the June Struggle, and protestors were successful in persuading the regime of then President Chun Doo-hwan, and his designated successor Roh Tae-woo to accede to key demands and create the 9th amendment of the constitution.